 Newcastle Bridges School at Kenton Curriculum

-The curriculum follows the National Curriculum at Key Stages 3 and 4 with a small range of option subjects offered to Key Stage 4 pupils.
-Pupils are entered for a range of qualifications including GCSE, Functional Skills, Entry Level, COPE, ASDAN short courses etc. Bespoke curriculum packages, including alternative provision are also available.
+The curriculum follows the National Curriculum at Key Stages 3 and 4 with a range of option subjects offered to Key Stage 4 pupils.
+Pupils are entered for a range of qualifications including GCSE, Functional Skills, Entry Level, and the Arts Award.
+Bespoke curriculum packages, including alternative provisions, are also available.

 Pupils receive support from our Family Support Worker and Keyworkers within the school.
-They are also supported by a variety of external agencies e.g. CYPS, Educational Psychology, Community Paediatrics, Health Visitors, Connexions etc. They also have the opportunity to access mentoring and counselling services from other providers.
+They are also supported by a variety of external agencies including CYPS, Educational Psychology, Community Paediatrics, Health Visitors, and Connexions.
+They also have the opportunity to access mentoring and counselling services from other providers.

-Pupils are well supported and well prepared for leaving school, working with our dedicated Careers, Education, Information, Advice and Guidance (CEIAG) Transition Co-ordinator, Stefanie Wilson.
-As a result the overwhelming majority of our pupils progress successfully to further education, training or employment.
+Pupils are well supported and well prepared for leaving school, working with our Trust's dedicated Careers, Education, Information, Advice and Guidance (CEIAG) Transition Co-ordinator, Stefanie Wilson.
+As a result, the overwhelming majority of our pupils progress successfully to further education, training, or employment.

 Key Stage 3